 - Following a low glycemic index, low carb diet, and following a healthier lifestyle helps reverse prediabetes, which is because a cause of prediabetes is a high-carb, high-sugar diet.

 - Medications and dietary supplements also can be used in reverse prediabetes (some of the affects of prediabetes can be reversed with Metformin, but addressing the causes is much more impactful).

 Prediabetes is the term used to describe elevated blood sugar (glucose) that has not yet reached the threshold of a type 2 diabetes diagnosis (stage 1 diabetes, if you will).
 Consider pre-diabetes a warning sign that it is time to take your health more seriously and address the causes now while it's reversible.

 What is the difference between prediabetes and type 2 diabetes?

 - Prediabetes is stage 1 diabetes and it occurs when there is too much sugar (glucose) in the blood.
-It is an early warning sign that the body has more sugar in the blood then it can use.
+It is an early warning sign that the body has more sugar in the blood than it can use.